willaustin/bash/README.md

-# Living collection of preferences for my terminal
+# Collection of preferences for my terminal

 Just clone repo and add in desired pieces.